 To address this, the Tribunal organised a series of community forums to invite discussion about the Tribunal’s response to Koori victims of crime, to understand the experiences and concerns of Koori victims of crime and to build a relationship between the Tribunal and the Koori community.
 The forums took place in 2004 and 2006 and led to the inclusion of an Indigenous identifier question on the Tribunal’s Application for Assistance form, enabling it to gather statistics about applications by Koori victims of crime, and to the introduction of the Koori VOCAT List.

 The Koori VOCAT List commenced operation as a 2-year pilot project from 1 July 2006, and was subsequently extended as a pilot until 30 June 2009.

-On 30 June 2009, the Chief Magistrate issued Practice Direction No.2 of 2009 – Koori VOCAT List, which confirmed that the Koori VOCAT List will continue as an ongoing part of the Tribunal’s operations.
+On 20 December 2022, the Chief Magistrate issued Practice Direction 4 of 2022 – Koori VOCAT List, which confirmed that the Koori VOCAT List will continue as an ongoing part of the Tribunal’s operations.

 Further information regarding the development and current operation of the Koori VOCAT List is outlined in the Koori List Information Sheet, Report Koori VOCAT List Pilot – Review and Recommendations Report and under the Administration of the Koori List.

 Additional resources and contacts:

 - Victorian Aboriginal Child Care Agency - VACCA